 Make-Ahead: The bacon can be cooked up to 3 days in advance, and the biscuits can be made up to 24 hours ahead.
 Keep the bacon tightly wrapped in plastic and store the biscuits in an airtight container in the refrigerator.

-How to Store: For quick on-the-go breakfast sandwiches, store assembled sandwiches in the refrigerator for up to 3 days in an air-tight container.
+How to Store: For quick on-the-go breakfast sandwiches, store assembled sandwiches in an airtight container in the refrigerator for up to 3 days.
 For longer storage, wrap assembled sandwiches individually in plastic wrap, then foil, and freeze for up to 3 months.

 How to Reheat: Refrigerated sandwiches can be reheated at 350°F for 10 minutes.
 For frozen sandwiches, heat at 350°F for 15-20 minutes or until heated through.